Street-Stream/api_client_examples/README.md

-# Documentation for the Street Strean API
+# Documentation for the Street Stream API

 ## Introduction